RobyFerro/PyKup/readme.md

 To send notification to your own telegram channel you've to create a [Telegram bot](https://core.telegram.org/bots#6-botfather)

-* Insert your TOKEN and channel name in config.ini file
+* Insert your TOKEN and Telegram user ID in config.ini file

 ### Todo list:
 - [x] File backup and compression